bzhHang/haojianzong.github.io/_posts/2016-3-26-fastest-kanbanery.markdown

 ---
 layout: post
-title: "How to Quickly Add Task to Kanbanery Board"
+title: "How to Quickly Add A Task to Kanbanery Board"
 categories: english
 ---